Foamy lattes are a delicious treat, and you may find yourself wondering how you can replicate your favorite beverage at home.

 6. Spoon the bubbles onto the top of your latte.
 Carefully spoon the remaining foam onto the top of your warm beverage and enjoy!

-As you can see, the process is pretty simple, and if you follow it correctly, it will leave you with the perfect foam for your homemade latte.
+As you can see, the process is straightforward, and if followed correctly, it will yield the perfect foam for your homemade latte.

 How to froth half and half the best using the jar method